artiste-qb-net/Python-CS-Decomposition/README.md

 ```
 The binary Python modules, required shared libraries for the platforms, and the install scripts are contained in the _DIST_ folder.

 For the purpose of [artiste-qb.net](http://artiste-qb.net) we only require CS decompositions with square submatrices.
-I.e. Q=P, M=2P.R=P
+I.e. Q=P, M=2P, R=P

 We compiled a sub-module for this special case with is included in the SQ folder.
 I.e. if you want to use this less general CS decomposition, you can import it via SQ.cuncsd in Python after a successfull installation of this module.
 ```python